Introduction: Exploring the Symbolism of the Winged Lion

-One can see the Lamassu at the Gates of All Nations at Persepolis in Iran, the British Museum in London, the Musée du Louvre in Paris, the National Museum of Iraq in Baghdad, the Metropolitan Museum of Art in New York and the Oriental Institute, Chicago.
-A winged bull with the head of a bearded man appears on the logo of the United States Forces – Iraq.
+Embark on a virtual journey to witness the global presence of the Lamassu.
+Marvel at the grandeur of these majestic creatures at esteemed institutions such as the Gates of All Nations in Persepolis, Iran, the British Museum in London, the Musée du Louvre in Paris, the National Museum of Iraq in Baghdad, the Metropolitan Museum of Art in New York, and the Oriental Institute in Chicago.
+Each encounter offers an opportunity to connect with the ancient world and experience the awe-inspiring presence of the Lamassu.